Edited by Joe Cortez, March 2018

 If you're planning on traveling abroad any time soon, you'll have likely come across the term "exchange rate".
 What is it?
 What do you need to know about it before you plan your trip?
 And how can it save you money on your vacation?
-All of these questions are answered below.

 In travel, the exchange rate is defined by how much money, or the amount of a foreign currency, that you can buy with one US dollar.
 The exchange rate defines how many pesos, euros, or baht you can get for one US dollar (or what the equivalent of one dollar will buy in another country).

-Let's say the euro exchange rate is 0.825835.
-That means one U.S. dollar buys, or can be exchanged for, or is "worth" 0.825835 euros.
+Calculating an exchange rate is simple, but can change on a day-to-day basis.
+As an example: let's say the Euro exchange rate is 0.825835.
+That means one U.S. Dollar buys, or can be exchanged for, or is "worth" 0.825835 euros.

 - 1 USD = 0.825835 Euros